-- Ensure the "Freshwater" system is ON at the helm switch panel. - Ensure the "TOILET" breaker is turned ON at the DC Main Distribution Panel inside the cabin - Before using the toilet, press the "Fill" button to fill the bowl with water.
+Ensure the "Freshwater" system is ON at the

+helm switch panel.

-- After using the toilet, press "Flush."
-This function will fill and flush the head simultaneously. - Remember to drain the bowl before running through rough waters by pressing "Drain" on the control panel to prevent sloshing. - Do not put anything else down the toilet except for toilet paper. - The Toilet paper holder storage is located on the head.
+- Ensure the "TOILET" breaker is turned ON at the DC Main Distribution Panel inside the console. - Before using the toilet, press the "Fill" button to fill the bowl with water. - After using the toilet, press "Flush."
+This function will fill and flush the head simultaneously. - Remember to drain the bowl before running through rough waters by pressing "Drain" on the control panel to prevent sloshing. - Do not put anything else down in the toilet except for toilet paper. - The Toilet paper holder storage is located on the head.

-The Y-valve located under the stairs, determines where waste is discharged.
-When allowedy the yvalve may be set to "OVERBOARD" position.
+The Y-valve located under the stairs (See Figure 52 above), determines where waste is discharged.
+When allowed the y-valve may be set to "OVERBOARD" position.
 Keep the seacock "OPEN" to permit overboard discharge from the toilet.
 If desired, the y-valve may be set to "TANK" position to fill the holding tank.